 INTRO SLIDE:

-Recent oil train accidents have focused attention on emergency preparations along railways in Minnesota, which serves as a crossroads for trains carrying volatile crude oil from North Dakota’s Bakken shale formations.
+Minnesota serves as a crossroads for trains carrying volatile crude oil from North Dakota’s Bakken shale formations.
+How prepared is the state for an oil train disaster?

-It’s been 25 years since a death involving crude oil transportation by rail has occurred in the U.S., and hazardous materials incidents on railroads have decreased by more than 90 percent since 1980.
-But oil train traffic is increasing as a result of shale oil extraction, and recent accidents and resulting evacuations have underscored the risks.
+It’s been 25 years since a death involving crude oil transportation by rail has occurred in the United States, and hazardous materials incidents on railroads have decreased by more than 90 percent since 1980.
+But oil train traffic is increasing, and recent accidents and resulting evacuations have underscored the risks.

-The worst fears manifested in July 2013 in the town of Lac-Mégantic, in the Canadian province of Quebec.
-An untended freight train carrying Bakken crude oil rolled down a hill and derailed, killing 47 people.
+Those hazards became clear in July 2013 in the town of Lac-Mégantic, in the Canadian province of Quebec, where an untended freight train carrying Bakken crude oil rolled down a hill, derailed and burst into flame, killing 47 people.

-The Associated Press reported in February on a U.S. Department of Transportation analysis that predicted trains hauling crude oil or ethanol will derail 10 times a year, on average, over the next two decades, causing more than $4 billion in damage and killing perhaps hundreds of people if the incidents occur in densely populated corridors.
+The U.S. Department of Transportation predicts trains hauling crude oil or ethanol will derail 10 times a year, on average, over the next two decades, causing more than $4 billion in damage and killing perhaps hundreds of people if the incidents occur in densely populated corridors, the Associated Press reported in February.

-The Star Tribune took a closer look at rail accidents and the emergency preparedness improvements the state of Minnesota launched in 2014 in case such as incident occurred here.
+The Star Tribune took a closer look at rail incidents and the emergency preparedness improvements the state of Minnesota launched in 2014 in case such as incident occurred here.

 -------------------------------------------------------------